mbta/gtfs-documentation/reference/gtfs-realtime.md

 ### Non-Revenue trips

-Non-revenue vehicle movements, such as travelling to the start of a trip, or movements within the yard may be exposed in the enchanced feed as non-revenue trips.
+Non-revenue vehicle movements, such as traveling to the start point of a trip or movements within a yard, may be exposed in the enchanced feed as non-revenue trips.
 In general, these trips should not be shown to riders as they do not accept passengers.
 These trips can be identified by the lack of a `trip_id` within the [`TripDescriptor`][mtd] message combined with all [`StopTimeUpdate`][mstu] messages having a [`ScheduleRelationship`][msr] of skipped.

-Non-revenue trips will only appear in the enhanced feed.
+Non-revenue trips only appear in the enhanced feed.

-At this time we are working to identify non-revenue light rail trips.
-In the meantime these trips may appear as revenue trips in the feeds.
+At this time, we are continuing to work on identifying non-revenue light rail trips (Green Line, Mattapan Trolley).
+In the meantime, these trips may appear as revenue trips in the feeds.

 [rt-docs]: https://github.com/google/transit/tree/master/gtfs
 [crowding]: https://www.mbta.com/projects/crowding-information-riders